Hand/Foot Pain: How Can I Manage Psoriatic Arthritis Pain?

 - Exercise your joints – engage in exercises that stretch and strengthen your fingers and wrists to loosen stiff joints and increase the range of motion

 - Keep your nails short/trimmed and moisturized – to prevent snags and other injuries to the nails

-- Wear gloves – when doing dishes or gardening to further prevent nail injuries
+- Wear gloves – when doing the dishes, gardening, or any other activities that may result in nail injuries

 - Use clear nail polish – dark polishes or any polishes with color can mask nail pitting and related symptoms of psoriatic arthritis

 Toe swelling?
 Plantar fasciitis?
 Pain in your Achilles tendon?
 If you are living with psoriatic arthritis and are experiencing any of these symptoms, you are not alone.
 Psoriatic arthritis symptoms occur often in the feet.
 We use our feet just as much as our hands, so pain relief from psoriatic arthritis symptoms is important.